IABTechLab/uid2docs/docs/portal/sharing-permissions.md

 # Sharing Permissions

-Configuring your sharing permissions opens the door to you being able to share UID2s with other UID2 participants.
+Configuring your sharing permissions opens the door to you being able to share UID2s with other UID2 <Link href="../ref-info/glossary-uid#gl-sharing-participant">sharing participants</Link>.

 There are many options to help you create the exact sharing relationships that you want: